 General and Administrative Expense.
 General and administrative expense is comprised of compensation and benefits of administrative personnel, including variable incentive pay and stock-based compensation, bad debt expenses and other administrative costs such as facilities expenses, professional fees and travel expenses.
-We incur general and administrative expenses as a result of operating as a public company, including expenses related to compliance with the rules and regulations of the SEC and listing standards of Nasdaq, additional insurance expenses, investor relations activities and other administrative expenses may increase the size of our general and administrative function to support the growth of our business.
-As a result, our general and administrative expenses may increase in absolute dollars but may fluctuate as a percentage of our total revenue from period.
+We incur general and administrative expenses as a result of operating as a public company, including expenses related to compliance with the rules and regulations of the SEC and listing standards of Nasdaq, additional insurance expenses, investor relations activities and other administrative and professional services.
+We also expect to increase the size of our general and administrative function to support the growth of our business.
+As a result, our general and administrative expenses may increase in absolute dollars but may fluctuate as a percentage of our total revenue from period to period.